Snake Plant vs ZZ Plant: Which Low-Maintenance Houseplant Wins?

 Watering: Two Camels in a Pot

 Both need well-draining soil.
 A 50/50 mix of potting compost and perlite works for either.
+You can also add coarse sand or pumice for extra drainage.
+Never use standard garden soil — it retains too much moisture and compacts over time, suffocating roots.
 For ZZ-specific advice, see best soil for ZZ plants.

 Winner: Draw — both are equally forgiving of drought and equally unforgiving of overwatering.

 Snake plants offer dramatically more variety: over 70 cultivars, from the 6-inch ‘Hahnii’ bird’s nest to the 4-foot ‘Laurentii.’
-The ZZ plant has far fewer options — the standard green and the striking ‘Raven’ with near-black foliage are the main choices.
+You can collect ‘Moonshine’ (silvery-green), ‘Cylindrica’ (round, tubular leaves), ‘Whale Fin’ (single massive paddle-shaped leaf), and dozens more.
+The ZZ plant has far fewer options — the standard green and the striking ‘Raven’ with near-black foliage are the main choices, with a few variegated forms appearing in specialist nurseries.

 Winner: Snake plant for variety and vertical impact; ZZ for lush, tropical width.